How to pronounce gloucester

 In the word “Gloucester,” the “ou” vowel is pronounced as a diphthong–a combination of two vowel sounds.
 Start by emphasizing the “ow” sound and then smoothly transition into the “uh” sound, making it a gliding movement for your mouth.

-See also How to drive a van
+See also How to check if a car was flooded

 Break it down: